Effective Ways to Stay Connected and Seek Support During Stressful Times

 Why Stress Feels Overwhelming

 When life bombards you with challenges, stress can multiply quickly.
 Your mind is wired to spot danger, and constant exposure to stressors like financial worries or global news can keep your alert system on high alert.
 This heightened state may affect your sleep, mood, and concentration.
-It’s important to know these feelings are normal responses to stress.
+It’s a natural response, but one that becomes exhausting when it never switches off.

 Recognising Common Stress Responses